ddev/ddev.com/src/content/blog/ddev-name-resolution-wildcards.md

 ## How can I tell if `ddev.site` name resolution is broken?

-Try `ping -c 1 t.e.s.t.ddev.site`.
+Try `ping -c 1 test.ddev.site`.
 If it doesn't ping `127.0.0.1`, it is broken.
-Please see the last question for help troubleshooting.
+Please see the [above](#no-matter-what-ddev-always-wants-to-edit-my-hosts-file-no-dns-rebinding) for troubleshooting and resolution.

 ## What about using `additional_fqdns` in DDEV configuration?